-1.3.1 If the reporting period does not cover a full year, please check the reasons below:
+1.3.1 If the reporting period does not cover a full year, please mark the reasons below (May choose more than one):

 (a) Seasonal operations

 Seasonal business refers to a business that is carried out in line with the season / condition changes.
 Most businesses may run businesses in certain seasons.